The dough for Ragusan scacce traditional is made with remilled durum wheat semolina.

 The dough will obviously be less elastic.

-– you can use it to prepare delicious flatbreads or whole wheat flatbreads;
+– you can use it to make delicious flatbreads or whole wheat flatbreads;

-– you can freeze it by wrapping the dough ball with plastic wrap; the night before use, transfer it to the refrigerator to thaw, then leave it at room temperature for a couple of hours before rolling it out.
+– you can freeze it by wrapping the loaf with cling film; the night before use, transfer it to the refrigerator to defrost and then leave it at room temperature for a couple of hours before rolling it out.

 FAQ (Frequently Asked Questions)